Deep-MI/FastSurfer/README.md

 Stay tuned for updates and follow us on Twitter: https://twitter.com/deepmilab

 ## Acknowledgements
-The recon-surf pipeline is largely based on FreeSurfer including mris_make_surfaces which we bundle in binary form to patch a problem with the one in FreeSurfer 6.0. https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferMethodsCitation
+The recon-surf pipeline is largely based on FreeSurfer https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferMethodsCitation